Using Ubuntu in the public cloud

 Fast service deployment with Juju

-Juju is the fastest way to deploy and scale out your workloads.
-With Juju charm bundles, you can launch an entire cloud environment with one click - and with Quickstart you can spin up your Juju environment with just one command.
-Use them together and you can deploy your entire application infrastructure, all in one.
+Juju is the fastest way to deploy and scale out your workloads on the leading public clouds.
+With Juju charm bundles, you can launch an entire cloud environment with one click, or just one command using the CLI.
+Use Juju to deploy your entire application infrastructure, all in one.

 The best management and support